Financial Assistance Overview

 - Christian High School Partnership Grant: This $1,000 grant is awarded to students that have graduated from one of our partner high schools.

-- Campus Visit Grant: This $500 one-time grant is awarded to students who visit campus or attend an event through the Admissions Office.
-This grant is awarded upone first-time enrollment at Trinity College.
+- Campus Visit Grant: This $500 one-time grant is awarded to students visiting campus from out of state who visit campus or attend an event through the Admissions Office (available only to non-Illinois residents).
+This grant is awarded upon first-time enrollment at Trinity College.

 Endowed and Annual Scholarships

-The following award amounts may vary dependent upon funding levels.
+The following award amounts may vary depending upon funding levels.

 The Alumni Scholarship